Todochris/CheatSheets/Programming/Bash CheatSheet.md

 | ureradd user  | add a user
 | alias         | check all the commands aliases in the terminal (normally configured in the .bashrc file)
 | date +%Y%m%d  | print the date in the format YYYYMMDD
+| ip -c address | show the ip address of the server
+| ip -c route | show the routing table of the server
+| nmcli device show | show the network devices of the server
+| curl https://ipinfo.io | show the public ip address behind a router

 ## User environment variables